Microsoft Teams update makes collaborating even easier

 - Microsoft Teams update allows you to mute chatty colleagues

-Presenting in its current format can often be a painful experience for some, especially when you also have the address pressure of managing all the tech involved with host the meeting.
-At the best of times, even without the added stress of managing the technology.
-Microsoft's goal is to make it all as seamless as possible and stress-free.
+Presenting in its current format can often be a painful experience, especially when you also have the added pressure of managing all the tech involved with host the meeting.
+Microsoft's goal is to make it all as seamless and stress-free as possible.

 Another new feature being added will help teams co-presenting presentations run smoothly.
 Using video conferencing software is pretty straightforward, but adding co-presenters into the mix can make things a little wonky, with the focus bouncing between speakers.
 So Microsoft is also adding the ability to spotlight multiple co-presenters to deal with the inevitable awkwardness of collaborating over the video; it should help presentations more natural and smooth.